 Based on the visual inspection, no apparent or potential structural weaknesses were observed.

 7 Changes Affecting Stability or Operation

 The CCR rule requires identification of changes that affect stability or operation of the CCR landfill since the last annual inspection.
 No changes that affect stability were identified.
-To improve dust control, OPPD revised the plan for ash landfilling to reduce the active working face and began applying a binding agent on haul roads and open inactive areas of the landfill.

 Appendix A Facility Site Map